 The Phonics Scheme we use in Reception is:

 - Read, Write Inc

-Please note that the children's reading books are changed weekly on a Friday morning, so it is important that your child remembers to bring their reading packets into school on that day.
+Please note that the children's reading books are changed weekly on a Thursday evening, so it is important that your child remembers to bring their reading packets into school on that day.
 They will be given 3 reading books- 2 phonics bug books and 1 RWI book.
-All reading packets should be placed in the 'Books for changing' box as the chidren come into school.
+All reading packets should be placed in the 'Books for changing' box as the children come into school.
 Thank you.

 At the beginning of Reception your child has been given a homework toolkit (Stripy zip bag) which was kindly paid for by Friends of School.
 This is to be kept at home and is to be used to help your child complete their homework.
 Please can you ensure that all the items are put safely back in the bag each time they are used as these need to be used throughout their time in Reception.

 Please can you make sure that Homework Packets are returned to school by Thursday morning, so that they can be updated and sent out again on a Friday afternoon.
 Thank you.

 Seesaw is our observation and assessment app which is used daily in class to record evidence for your child’s learning journey throughout their year with us in Reception.